Dental anesthesia: Local anesthetic agents in dentistry

-Drugs with a short duration of action (approximately 30 minutes of pulpal anaesthesia) include Mepivacaine HCl 3%, and Prilocaine HCl 4% without vasoconstrictor.
+Drugs with a short duration of action (approximately 30 minutes of pulpal anesthesia) include Mepivacaine HCl 3%, and Prilocaine HCl 4% without vasoconstrictor.

-Drugs with an intermediate duration of action (enabling pulpal anaesthesia for roughly 60 minutes) include Articaine HCl 4% + epinephrin 1:100,000, Articaine HCl 4% + epinephrin 1:200,000, Lidocaine HCl 2% + epinephrine 1:50,000, Lidocaine HCl 2% + epinephrine 1:80,000; Lidocaine HCl 2% + epinephrine 1:100,000 and Prilocaine HCl 4% + epinephrine 1:200,000.
+Drugs with an intermediate duration of action (enabling pulpal anesthesia for roughly 60 minutes) include Articaine HCl 4% + epinephrin 1:100,000, Articaine HCl 4% + epinephrin 1:200,000, Lidocaine HCl 2% + epinephrine 1:50,000, Lidocaine HCl 2% + epinephrine 1:80,000; Lidocaine HCl 2% + epinephrine 1:100,000 and Prilocaine HCl 4% + epinephrine 1:200,000.

-Bupivicaine HCl 0.5% + epinephrine 1:200,000 gives a long duration of action of pulpal anaesthesia at more than 90 minutes.
+Bupivicaine HCl 0.5% + epinephrine 1:200,000 gives a long duration of action of pulpal anesthesia at more than 90 minutes.

-Multiple factors affect the depth and duration of local anaesthetics' action.
-Examples of these factors include the patients individual response to the drug, vascularity and pH of tissues at the site of drug administration, the type of injection administered etc. Hence figures citing the duration of action of local anaesthetics is an approximation, as extreme variations may occur among patients.
+Multiple factors affect the depth and duration of local anesthetics' action.
+Examples of these factors include the patients individual response to the drug, vascularity and pH of tissues at the site of drug administration, the type of injection administered etc. Hence figures citing the duration of action of local anesthetics is an approximation, as extreme variations may occur among patients.

 Commercially used LA in dental practice has a low pH of 3–4, this is advantageous as it will extend the shelf life of the product and prevent early oxidation.
 However, low pH LA's may produce a burning sensation, have a slower onset and decrease clinical efficacy.
-The pH of Local anaesthetic can be increased to increase alkalinity using sodium bicarbonate which reduces pain at the injection site and produces a faster onset.
-Buffered local anaesthetics have a 2.29 times increased success rate compared with non buffered solutions.
+The pH of a local anesthetic can be increased using sodium bicarbonate which reduces pain at the injection site and produces a faster onset.
+Buffered local anesthetics have a 2.29 times increased success rate compared with non buffered solutions.

-Maxillary anaesthesia
+Maxillary anesthesia

-Local anaesthesia is deposited at the buccal (cheek) side of the maxillary alveolus which can diffuse through the thin cortical plate of the maxilla, then further into the pulp of the tooth in order to achieve dental anaesthesia effect.
+Local anesthesia is deposited at the buccal (cheek) side of the maxillary alveolus which can diffuse through the thin cortical plate of the maxilla, then further into the pulp of the tooth in order to achieve dental anesthesia effect.

-Mandibular anaesthesia
+Mandibular anesthesia

 Both regional block and infiltration techniques are considered the first choice injections for anaesthetising the mandibular teeth.

 Different techniques are chosen based on different factors: